azliu0/azliu/logs/rise-and-fall-of-honeycomb.md

 <br />

+When it finally came time to launch, we had to figure out an actual product.
+We abandoned all of the product ideas that we had initially, since a few things became clear while we were building:
+- The original idea of configurable agents would take forever to implement, and it wasn't clear that this was even a solid differentiator
+- The space was ultra-saturated with competitors, even more so than we originally thought.
+We didn't do enough research

+We knew we wanted to build automation outside of the IDE.
+The most successful of our competitors were companies like Cursor, Codeium, etc. which relied heavily on the user to make final judgement calls on generated code.
+We bet on the other side of the spectrum, which was fully autonomous agents that could solve issues without any human intervention.

+What we eventually settled on was a general automation platform for software engineering, with automation workflows for feature development, bug tracing, unit testing, code reviews, etc.
-When it finally came time to launch, we landed on the product idea of the general automation platform for software engineering.
-The way that we designed our system made it easy for us to transform the SWE-Bench workflow into general automation workflows for things like feature development, bug tracing, unit testing, code reviews, etc., so that's what we launched.
+This was easy for us to hack together, since the way that we designed our system for the benchmark made it easy for us to transform the SWE-Bench workflow into each of these workflows.

 ## Launch